icelandic-lt/ocr-post-processing/README.md

 This repository contains:

-* tvö trained Transformer models (PyTorch og fairseq) to correct OCR errors
+* two trained Transformer models (PyTorch og fairseq) to correct OCR errors
 * `infer.py --model path/to/model --infile /path/to/ocred/file` to correct OCR errors
 * `train.py` to train a PyTorch Transformer model
 * Ca 50.000 lines of **OCRed/corrected texts**

 To use the tool, you need to install the requirements (`python3 -m pip install -r requirements.txt`), but to train a model you need to build training data (see [building training data](#building-training-data)).

 The PyTorch model was trained with a WordPiece tokenizer and the fairseq one with SentencePiece, both split into 3000 tokens.
-The former scores higher on chrF, but the latter on scores higher on BLEU.
+The former scores higher on chrF, but the latter scores higher on BLEU.

 The script `train.py` only trains a PyTorch model.